 Presently, most people would say the US is divided racially (as well as politically, economically, socially and geographically).
 That is problematic, but, I maintain we have made significant strides as a society.
 Critics should try to put things in perspective.
 We’re not perfect by any means, and we should strive to improve, but name me a country that is better.

 AAs have made innumerable contributions to society in all fields of endeavor.
 Below please find a brief list.
-Most of these names should be very familiar to you.
+Most of these names will be very familiar to you.
+Some of them are not, but should be.
 Due to space limitations I am sure I have omitted some very important people.
 Feel free to make additional suggestions to the list.

 1. Martin Luther King – In my opinion, the most influential American civil rights leader ever.
 His espousal of non-violent protest won over many whites as well as blacks.
 His assassination was a tragedy for the civil rights movement.